GeorgeHastings/embed-unicornstudio/v1.2.6/README.md

   data-us-scale="1"
   data-us-dpi="1.5"
   data-us-disableMobile="true"
-  data-us-altText="Welcome to Unicorn Studio" data-us-ariaLabel="This is a canvas scene"
+  data-us-alttext="Welcome to Unicorn Studio" data-us-arialabel="This is a canvas scene"
 ></div>
 <script>
   UnicornStudio.init()